JvanKatwijk/dab-cmdline/README.md

 "library/includes/ofdm/ofdm-decoder.h" or with a line add_definitions (-D__THREADED_DECODING) in the CMakeLists.txt file,

-The "ofdm_decoding" (involving a lot of FFT's) will be done in a separate thread.
+The "ofdm_decoding" (involving a lot of FFT's) then will be done in a separate thread.
 This is the way I run it on an RPI2.

 The drawback is that synchronization might take longer.